terrenceshi/portfolio_3d/README.md

 Misc
  - Navbar currently gets overlayed when u scroll under it.
 Make it look pretty.
- - Look for onCanvas load type thingie.
-Threejs canvas wont load easily for everyone.
+ - Look into why sometimes menu link does not work
  - Check to see if vh padding works well on laptop

  - look up use of chromatic abberation for fun